Pooyan Tamimi Arab

 Year of birth: 1983

-Past positions: Assistant curator of West-Asia and North-Africa at the National Museum of World Cultures, the Netherlands (2016) Postdoctoral researcher at the University of Amsterdam (2015)
+Past positions: Assistant curator of West-Asia and North-Africa, National Museum of World Cultures, the Netherlands (2016); Postdoctoral researcher, Department of Anthropology, University of Amsterdam (2015).

 Recent scholarly papers/books: